open-voice-interoperability/beaconforge/README.md

 ### Code Overview
 * The Flask server listens for POST requests on the `/` endpoint.
 * It imports the assistant module (`assistant.py`) for response generation.
-* The `generate_response` function is called to handle incoming OVON messages.
+* The `generate_response` function in assistant.py is called to handle incoming OVON messages.

 ### assistant.py
 ### Code Overview